Need to talk? Call 1800 882 436.

 Test for chlamydia

-Your doctor can refer you for a test for chlamydia.
-This can be:
+Your doctor can refer you for a chlamydia test.
+This may involve a:

 Ultrasound scan

-Usually, a transvaginal ultrasound scan is done, where a small ultrasound probe is put in your vagina.
+Usually, a transvaginal ultrasound scan is done, which involves a small ultrasound probe being put in your vagina.
+This is only done with your consent.

 Laparoscopy

-This involves making small cuts in your abdomen (tummy).
-A thin tube with a camera (laparoscope) is used to look at your uterus, fallopian tubes, and ovaries.
+Laparoscopy is a type of keyhole surgery that involves making small cuts in your abdomen (tummy).
+A laparoscope (thin tube with a camera) is used to look at your:

 What fertility treatments are available?

-• use an assisted reproductive technology like IVF
+• use an assisted reproductive technology to help you fall pregnant

 Surgery